Undergraduate Summer Scholars

 Department chairs and program directors will determine the review process for USS applications to ensure eligibility of the undergraduate student, faculty/staff mentor(s), and proposed research project.
 Administrative units will make the final decisions and notify ALL applicants (selected and NOT selected) of the unit’s decision.

-4. By Monday, April 1, 2024 Administrative Units MUST Notify the ORU Coordinator of the Names of Selected Student/Mentor Pairs via upload of a pdf file to a formstack link the ORU Coordinator will provide.
-The department/program will delegated staff member to upload a marked-up pdf file confirming which student/mentor(s) teams have been selected as USS participants and who have agreed to abide by the program requirements.
+4. By Monday, April 1, 2024 Administrative Units MUST Notify the ORU Coordinator of the Names of Selected Student/Mentor Pairs via upload of a marked up pdf file to a formstack link the ORU Coordinator will provide.
+The department/program will delegated a staff member to upload a marked-up pdf file confirming which student/mentor(s) teams have been selected as USS participants and who have agreed to abide by the program requirements.

 Mentor Roles and Responsibilities